Nanobeef/BoidSim/readme.md

 2.)
 Resolve Stage
 - Operate on boid array rather than boids in cell array. (change again)
 - Unroll the entire Reosolve stage.
-- SIMD int to float conversion
+- SIMD int to float conRevision
 - SIMD optimization of distance calculation.
 - Compact vectors (_mm512_mask_compress_ps) and remove duplicate comparisons
 - Make branchless at the cost of a few extra distance comparisons.